Laino-Mods/true-survival/README.md

 - +Improvised Splint: removes a fracture but causes improvised splint
 - +Splint: removes a fracture or improvised splint
 - +Potion of Bleeding: causes bleeding (for testing purposes)

+### Buildings
+- \*Wall Palisade: model changed to better reflect the kind of wood used (shaped wood)
+- \+Improvised Barricade: keeps wildlife at bay, useless against players

 #### NPCs
 - +Disengage: When not engaged, NPCs will remove all bleeding effects.